[hfe_template id=’470′]

 (b) understand the contribution of the invention to the state of the art to which it belongs.

-3.85.
+By undue experimentation it is understood when a person skilled in the art, from the disclosed in the invention, requires additional experimentation to carry it out.3.85.
 Article 25 of the IPL sets forth that the claims must be based on the specification, characterizing the particularities of the application and clearly and precisely defining the subject matter to be protected.
 This means that there must be a basis in the specification for the subject matter of every claim and the scope of the claims must not be broader than the content of the specification and drawings, if any, and based on the contribution to the state of the art.

 3.86.
 The proper formulation of a claim must meet the requirement of precision established in Article 25 of the IPL.
 Most claims are generalizations from one or more particular examples.
 The extent of generalization permissible is a matter that the examiner must analyze in each particular case in the light of the relevant state of the art.